Helping our children keep healthy and thriving is a big focus of our work today

 We know that the impact of place is as important as individual choice.
 Both affect the strongest drivers of obesity - eating behaviour and physical activity.

-We want to take a whole system, cross sector approach that focuses on creating environments that support and encourage nutritious eating and physical activity in the places that children of all ages spend their time: home, school and neighbourhood.
+We want to take a whole system, cross sector approach that focuses on creating environments that support and encourage healthy eating and everyday activity in the places that children of all ages spend their time: home, school and high streets and green spaces.

 This stage of our programme is helping us explore some of the biggest questions around child obesity in our area, as well as test out a few potential solutions.

 Find out more

 Sarah Hickey, Head of Strategy and Programme Director